tiagoFlach/ubuntu-setup/README.md

 ### Usage

-The following command will run the `setup.sh` script:
+On Ubuntu, the following command will run the `setup.sh` script:

 ```shell
 $ sudo ./setup.sh
 ```

-Or you can run an script from the directory `extras`:
+Or you can run an script from the `extras` directory:

 ```shell
 $ sudo ./extras/FILE.sh